Four Palestinians die in storming of UN food warehouse a day after gunfire at new Gaza aid site

 DEIR AL-BALAH, Gaza Strip — (AP) — Hundreds of Palestinians stormed a United Nations food warehouse Wednesday in Gaza in a desperate attempt to get something to eat, shouting and shoving each other and even ripping off pieces of the building to get inside.
 Four people died in the chaos, hospital officials said.

-The deaths came a day after a crowd was fired upon while overrunning a new aid-distribution site in the Gaza Strip set up by an Israeli and U.S.-backed foundation, killing at least one Palestinian and wounding 48 others, Gaza's Health Ministry said Wednesday.
+The deaths came a day after a crowd was fired upon while overrunning a new aid-distribution site in the Gaza Strip set up by an Israeli and U.S.-backed foundation, killing at least one Palestinian and wounding 48 others, Gaza's Health Ministry said.

-The Red Cross Field Hospital said the wounded from that scene included women and children with gunshot wounds.
+The Israeli military, which guards the site from a distance, said it fired only warning shots to control the situation.
+The foundation said its military contractors guarding the site did not open fire.
+The Red Cross Field Hospital said the 48 people who were wounded suffered gunshot wounds, including women and children.

 The crowd of Palestinians on Tuesday broke through fences around the distribution site where thousands had gathered.
 An Associated Press journalist heard Israeli tank and gunfire and saw a military helicopter firing flares.